 This award is presented to an individual who demonstrates outstanding participation in or promotion of sports and recreation and serves as a role model for people with disabilities.
-The award is named after Mr. Duncan Wyeth for his passion towards life and for encouraging people with disabilities of all ages to pursue interests and dreams based upon their abilities and not to be limited by their disability.
-Duncan is an active advocate in his local community as well as nationally and internationally.
-His enthusiasm for life, sports, and recreation is contagious and inspirational to all.
+The award is named after Mr. Duncan Wyeth for his passion for life and for encouraging people with disabilities of all ages to pursue interests and dreams based on their abilities and not to be limited by their disabilities.
+Duncan is an active advocate in his local community, nationally and internationally.
+His enthusiasm for life, sports, and recreation is contagious and inspirational.

-Congratulations to Bradley Heaven on receiving the 2021 Duncan Wyeth Award!
+Congratulations to Sarah Albus on receiving the 2022 Duncan Wyeth Award!

 2020: Clayton Frech